 Question 3: "What's your work and weekday schedule?"

 If you get up at 8 a.m. every day, you're going to struggle if you have to share a bathroom with someone else who also gets up at 8 a.m. and is trying to shower at the same time you are.
-If you get up at 8 a.m., but your potential housemate is a traveling nurse who's on night shift, your opposite schedules might create some tension since someone will always be sleeping.
+If you get up at 8 a.m., but your potential housemate is a traveling nurse who's on a night shift work schedule, your opposite schedules might create some tension since someone will always be sleeping.
 And if they're a digital nomad or working for a fully remote company (hi, Faros!), acknowledge that they could be spending a LOT of time in the house.

 Question 4: "Do you have pets?"